Bhutan Group Tours & Short Stay holidays

 Language – Dzongkha is the official national language, however, English is also widely spoken as it is taught in all schools.
 The contrasting diversity of the main ethnic groups has meant that a number of different languages and dialects are also spoken throughout the kingdom.

-Entry Requirements - Passports must be valid for six months beyond the length of stay.
-Visas are required for Australian travellers, the price of which is already included in the fully inclusive price of all our group tours for Australian passport holders (providing all applications are received by Wendy Wu Tours within the required visa processing time frame).
-The Bhutanese visa is issued by our operators in India as they are not available from Australia.
-A visa authority letter is issued after your travel arrangements have been paid in full and the actual visa is entered into your passport on arrival at Paro airport or at the Phuentsholing border crossing.
+Entry Requirements – Passports must be valid for six months beyond the length of stay.
+Permits are required for Australian travellers, the price of which is already included in the fully inclusive price of all our group tours for Australian passport holders (providing all applications are received by Wendy Wu Tours within the required visa processing time frame).
+The Bhutan Permit is issued by our partners in India as they are not available from Australia.
+A visa authority letter is issued seven to ten days prior to departure and the actual visa is entered into your passport on arrival at either Paro airport or at the Phuentsholing border crossing.

 Set in the Paro Valley, the town of Paro is home to many sacred sites and historical buildings scattered throughout the area.
 Paro is the gateway to Bhutan as it has the only international airport in the country.